coateds/DevOpsOnWindows/UsingLinux.md

 * machinectl start qa
 * machinectl login qa (as root)

-# LPI Exams
-## Linux Essentials
-* Free Software Foundation
-* MySQL
-* GNU: Gnu's Not Unix!
-* Dev Languages C, Python, PHP
-* People
-  * First Open Source OS (Dr. Andrew Tanenbaum )
-  * Richard Stallman was the founder of the GNU project.
-  * Who developed the first Linux kernel?
-Linus Torvalds
-* TWO ssh Syntaxes -- ssh stephen@172.16.10.123 , ssh -l stephen 172.16.10.123
-* directory will you find system-related configuration files /etc?
-* `#!/bin/bash`
-* What command will print a list of all running processes on our system
-* symbolic link
-  * The -s option must be provided to the ln command for symbolic links.
-  * The item to be linked must come before the name of the link itself.
-* Microsoft SQL Server has recently been ported to Linux
-*
-* Net utils
-  * `ping -c 5 host.example.com`  5 packets
-  * Traceroute and tracepath are both used to follow the network path to outside systems.
-  * View default gateway:  route, netstat -r
-  * DNS resolution: /etc/hosts, /etc/resolv.conf
-* File System
-  * directory will you find system-related configuration files /etc?
-  * contains filesystem management utilities such as cp or mv  /bin and /usr/bin
-* view network configuration - 2 commands
-  * ip addr show, ifconfig
-* `~/.bash_history`
-* tar, bunzip2 (.bz2), gzip (.gz)
-* two primary Dev models Bazaar and Cathedral Models (Bazaar is less structured)
-* CUPS and SAMBA for printing

-* globbing
-  * [abc] match any char in the list
-  * [^abc] match any char except those in the list
-  * [0-9] matches a range of numbers
-#

 Random bits from online tests:
 * Netatalk is file sharing software
 * Interpreted prog lang tends to offer more features than compiled